justinpardo/justinpardo/README.md

 ---

 ## 🌱 Fun Facts
-- 🎨 I'm designing tools that help presentations *look better and work smarter*.
+- 🎨 I'm a big fan of research orientated studies.
-- 📚 Always learning something new about *optimization, AI, or front-end UX*.
+- 📚 Always trying to learn something new.
-- 🏋️‍♂️ Also working on fitness goals for the summer 😎.
+- 🏋️‍♂️ When I'm not coding I'm  playing tennis or working out.

 ---